-Extortion Attorney In Los Angeles
+Extortion Attorney in Los Angeles, CA

-Call us for a free consultation to discuss the facts of your case and see what action can be taken immediately to defend against any charges of extortion.
+Call us for a free consultation to discuss the facts of your case and see what action can be taken to defend against charges of extortion.
 Extortion is not a criminal offense that can be taken lightly.
-Even if you are merely suspected of extortion, you should consult immediately with an experienced Los Angeles criminal defense attorney prior to speaking to anyone from law enforcement.
+Even if you are merely suspected of extortion, you should consult a criminal attorney in Los Angeles prior to speaking to anyone from law enforcement.

-What is Extortion?
+What is extortion?

-- Threats to accuse the victim or any family member of any crime;
+- Threats to accuse the victim or any family member of any crime

-- Threats to expose any secret affecting the victim of his or her family.
+- Threats to expose any secret affecting the victim of his or her family

 One of the most common forms of extortion occurs when a person (the perpetrator) threatens to tell the victim's wife that the victim is carrying on a sexual affair with another woman unless a demand is met.
-Extortion also covers offenses committed by public officials who illegally obtain money or property under the color of office (color of right) – specifically a public official's collection of an illegal fee.
-For example: A restaurant owner has previously been cited for several health code violations.
-The health inspector induces payment from the restaurant owner in exchange for a clean bill of health.
+Extortion also covers offenses committed by public officials who illegally obtain money or property under the color of office.

+An example of extortion can include: a restaurant owner has previously been cited for several health code violations.
+The health inspector induces payment from the restaurant owner in exchange for providing a clean bill of health.
 The owner, although consenting to payment, is not doing so voluntarily but is yielding to official authority.

 Extortion and Related Crimes